IMPACT: Intelligent Motion Planning with Acceptable Contact Trajectories via Vision-Language Models: Related Work

 \subsection{Robot Motion Planning}

-Classical motion planning algorithms can be broadly characterized as optimization-based or sampling-based~\cite{manipulation}.
-Optimization-based methods, such as TrajOpt~\cite{schulman2013finding}, frame the problem as minimizing a cost function subject to kinematic, dynamics, and obstacle avoidance constraints.
-Sampling-based methods, such as PRM~\cite{PRM}, RRT~\cite{lavalle1998rapidly}, and RRT*~\cite{karaman2011sampling}, incrementally build a graph or tree of feasible paths.
+Classical motion planning algorithms can be broadly characterized~\cite{manipulation} as optimization-based such as TrajOpt~\cite{schulman2013finding}, or sampling-based such as PRM~\cite{PRM}, RRT~\cite{lavalle1998rapidly}, and RRT*~\cite{karaman2011sampling}.
 While there are numerous variants of these methods, a common underlying theme is the constraint of avoiding any collisions.
-This is generally desirable, but has limitations.
 In densely cluttered scenarios where contact is inevitable, these motion planners might not find a solution, even though one might exist if the robot engages in light contact.
-Our method seamlessly integrates with prior motion planning algorithms for flexible contact-rich manipulation.
+Prior work like Navigation Among Movable Obstacles~\cite{stilman2005navigation} and Minimum Constraint Removal~\cite{hauser2013minimum, thomas2023computational} reason about relocating or removing obstacles to obtain feasible paths.
+Our method seamlessly integrates with prior motion planning algorithms for flexible contact-rich manipulation, without requiring explicit object relocation or environment modification.

 Some motion planning works modify cost functions so that certain obstacles, such as leaves in foliage, are permeable~\cite{killpack2016model,nemlekar2021robotic} and thus allow for some contact.
 These methods have been applied to domain-specific foliage settings and not tested in common cluttered scenarios with rigid objects.
 In closely-related work, Xie~et~al.~\cite{xielanguage} propose to use semantic language commands to enable semantically-acceptable contact.
 Unlike~\cite{xielanguage}, we do not require explicit language instructions about which contacts are acceptable or not, since we utilize VLMs to automate this process.